ReDI-School/js-berlin-2023-spring/lesson11.md

 ### DOM - Document Object Model

-How can HTMl and Javascript communicate?
+How can HTML and JavaScript communicate?

 There is an interface called DOM, which communicates the HTML to a nested **object** structure.